Neglected roof repairs are some of the most expensive mistakes a homeowner can make. But they are just as easily preventable.

 Here are 6 tips for preventing damage to your roof and addressing small issues before they become big problems.

 Each year, before and after winter/storm season, it’s important to thoroughly examine your roof.
 If you aren’t comfortable with getting onto your roof, call a professional who has the experience and equipment to inspect your roof meticulously and safely.

-If you choose to do it yourself, check for sagging, damaged or missing shingles, algae growth, insect/animal activity and leaking light or liquid in your attic.
-All of these are red flags for immediate repair by you or a professional.
+If you choose to do it yourself, check for sagging, damaged or missing shingles, algae growth, insect/animal activity, and leaking light or liquid in your attic.
+All of these are red flags for immediate repair.

 Some limbs can get too close for comfort.
 If part of a tree is almost touching or resting on your roof, that’s cause for major concern.
 During storms, limbs can swing several feet or fall due to high winds.
 If you don’t end up with a hole in your roof, you’ll probably lose a few shingles.

-Trimming your trees also discourages animals from getting into chimneys, wall, vents, etc.
+Trimming your trees also discourages animals from getting into chimneys, walls, vents, etc.

 A light to medium layer of snow can make your house look like a winter wonderland.
 But a foot or more of heavy, packed snow can cause your roof to collapse.
 Monitor the state of your roof after a heavy snowfall.

 If the amount of snow is concerning, use a roof rake to remove it before it has the chance to create any major issues.